 Warning: this is NOT your usual toxic-skincare-ingredients-to-avoid list.

 The truth is there’s nothing in your skincare that’s toxic or will give you cancer.
-But, there are quite a few ingredients that can give you a bad rash, cause an allergy or make your skin breakout.
+But, there are a few ingredients that can give you a bad rash, cause an allergy or make your skin breakout.

-1. Palmitates and Myristates
+1. Palmitates and Myristates (They Break Me Out)

 These are two families of ingredients that include anything with Palmitate and Myristate in the name, such as Isopropyl Palmitate, Ethylhexyl Palmitate, Isopropyl Myristate and Myristyl Myristate.
 They’re fatty acids that moisturise skin, leaving it soft and smooth.

-There’s no scientific proof (yet!) they cause pimples but every time I use a cream that has one of them near the top of the ingredient list, my face erupts in zits.
+There’s no scientific proof (yet!) they cause pimples.
+But, every time I use a cream that has one of them near the top of the ingredient list, my face erupts in zits.
 I’m not the only one, judging from the emails I get from you.

 If you have dry skin, these ingredients will probably be fine for you.
 But if you’re oily or acne-prone, beware!